ThiagoBorges81/house_rocket/README.md

 Location and condition play an important role on property pricing.
 Therefore, the dataset was filtered using location as a grouping factor and the median was calculated, to avoid influence of extreme scores.
 Then, those properties with price below the median for that region and presented condition above agood condition were selected.

 **3.3.2.
-Once the property is bought, when is the best time to sell the property?
-And for what price?**
+Once the property is bought, when is the best time and price for selling?**

 Considering the seasonality, the chosen properties were re-grouped by location and season of the year and a new median was calculated.
 After this processing, the following conditions were applied for selling:

-*3.3.2.a.* If the purchasing price was above the regional median, ocnsidering the seasonality, the selling price should be 10% above the purchasing price;
+*3.3.2.a.* If the purchasing price was above the regional median, considering the seasonality, the selling price should be 10% above the purchasing price;

 *3.3.2.b.* If the purchasing price was below the regional median, ocnsidering the seasonality, the selling price should be 30% above the purchasing price;